legop3/RoombaRover/README.md

 The `/Arduino` folder contains the code for pulling pin 8 of the Arduino Uno low for 1 second every minute.
 Install this code to your Arduino using Platform.io

-By default, the script uses the serial port `/dev/ttyACM0` to communicate with the Roomba, and `/dev/video0` as the default webcam.
-Both of these can be changed by editing server.js to set the device paths for what you want to use.
+By default, the script uses the serial port `/dev/ttyACM0` to communicate with the Roomba, `/dev/video0` as the default webcam, and audio device `2,0` for the audio stream.
+All of these can be changed by editing server.js to set the devices that you want to use.

 # Raspberry Pi OS set-up
 This section assumes you are using a Raspberry Pi, running Raspberry Pi OS.
 If you are using something else, you can probably figure out how to install this yourself anyway. :3